teamlumos/terraform-provider-lumos/docs/resources/requestable_permission.md

 - `access_removal_inline_webhook` (Attributes) A deprovisioning webhook can be optionally associated with this config. (see [below for nested schema](#nestedatt--request_config--access_removal_inline_webhook))
 - `allowed_groups` (Attributes) Refers to which group(s) can make requests to this permission. (see [below for nested schema](#nestedatt--request_config--allowed_groups))
 - `allowed_groups_override` (Boolean) Indicates if allowed groups is overriden from the app-level settings.
-- `appstore_visibility` (String) The appstore visibility of this request config. must be one of ["HIDDEN", "VISIBLE"]; Default: "HIDDEN"
+- `appstore_visibility` (String) The appstore visibility of this request config. must be one of ["HIDDEN", "VISIBLE"]
 - `request_approval_config` (Attributes) A request approval config can be optionally associated with this config (see [below for nested schema](#nestedatt--request_config--request_approval_config))
 - `request_fulfillment_config` (Attributes) A request fulfillment config can be optionally associated with this config (see [below for nested schema](#nestedatt--request_config--request_fulfillment_config))
 - `request_validation_inline_webhook` (Attributes) A request validation webhook can be optionally associated with this config. (see [below for nested schema](#nestedatt--request_config--request_validation_inline_webhook))